kcmatlhola92/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The current user to the user betty
+the current user to the user betty